BorisDudkin/FinTech_Module_10_Portfolio_Optimizer/README.md

 # Portoflio Optimizer

-### Portfolio Optimizer clusters cryptocurrencies by their performance in different time periods by utilizing the K-Means Algorithm (the K-means algorithm is an unsupervised learning algorithm that identifies clusters and solves business problems).
-The results are also vizually presented, allowing for further in-depth analysis.
+### Portfolio Optimizer anallyses cryptocurrencies by their performance in different time periods by utilizing the scikit-learn library.
+The data is first normalized with the help of StandardScaler module.
+Then, K-Means model is applied to both the normalized data, as well as to the optimized with the Principal Component Analysis dataset, to generate the clusters of cryptocurrencies based on their performance.
+The results are also vizually presented and compared, allowing for further in-depth analysis.

 ---